PeterBustraan/Magento2-VapeUpseller/README.md

 You can however customize this if you know where to make the changes
 ## Road Map

-1. Implement clear buttons (50%)
+1. Implement clear buttons (done)
-    1. Custom Valdiation
+    1. Custom Validation (done: tweaks pending in final)
-2. Implement Wire length calculator
+2. Implement Wire length calculator (imminent)
     1. Update Styling
     2. Allow for simplified and direct input
 3. Model Product Recommendation